panyam/notations/designs/Layouts.md

 | 25 26 _ _   |
 ```

-3. We also want to be able to reset layouts so that we can layouts to be applied to only a "some" lines.
+3. We also want to be able to reset layouts so that we can force layouts to be applied to only a "some" lines.

 Having alignment global means as the number of notes/lines increase layout can get slower.
 Another problem is that fully global layouts means we can provide unnecessary alignments adjustment (say if one beat in one bar is too large.